udelcodes/udelcodes.github.io/LTC/fundamentals.md

 #### The For Loop

 The **for loop** is normally used when you know how many times you want to repeat the action.
 For instance, maybe you're writing a program to print out a document, and you want the user to be able to enter how many copies of the document they want to print out.
 In this example, you could create a **print()** function that would print the document one time, and then repeat that one function as many times as the user wanted.
 In this scenario, a **for loop** would be very helpful!

+> *Can you think of another example where you could use a For Loop?*

 In JavaScript, a **for loop** is normally written as follows: